 Training and Labor Costs – How many people will you hire?
 How many staff will you need to pay prior to opening?

 Overall, estimates for startup costs at across the country are about $50,000.
 For most stores, this should provide some padding for the first few months as well.

 The first and most important step of financing any project is to put together a detailed business plan.
 And with so many entrepreneurs and business-minded people entering the market, it’s important that you keep up with other vape store owners and be prepared.

-Of course, overall, the business plan covers the costs discussed discussed above.
+Of course, overall, the business plan covers the costs discussed above.
 Just be sure to record this information in a clear and concise way in the business plan.
-The details of plan vary depending on how you’re seeking your financing.
+The details of the plan vary depending on how you’re seeking your financing.
 Are you buying a franchise (check out the pros and cons of franchises while you’re at it)?
 Buying a single store from an individual seller?
 Opening your own spot?
 Is it a sole proprietorship or a partnership?
-Franchising will cost your more up front, but lower your risk down the road.
+Franchising will cost you more upfront, but lower your risk down the road.

 Also, do you have investors or will you be funding this entirely through bank loans for small businesses?
 All of this should be readily apparent in your vape shop business plan.

 Be prepared for high insurance rates for your vape shop.
 Smoke shops typically have a lot of capital tied up in product and equipment.
 These will drive up the cost.